keremoktar/keremoktar.github.io/docs/intuition.md

 |   F   |   T   |   T    |
 |   F   |   F   |   T    |

+Read this row-by-row.
+The first row tells us that "A is True, B is True, A -> B is True."
+The galaxy-eating-cat-Kerem statement corresponds to the last row: A = Kerem is a cat (I am not, so this is false); B = I love eating dark matter (...also false, as far as I know); but somehow A -> B is true.

-And wondered, *why on earth is this only false in the second row?* Or, similarly, why is (F -> F) = T?
+You may be wondering, *why on earth is A -> B only false in the second row?*

-There are two answers to this question.
+There are two answers to this.
 First, there is an intuitive answer that makes the problem seem like a wording issue.
 The second answer, it turns out, is connected to the very foundations of logic, and reveals that the problem is not about wording at all.
-We’ll do both.
+We’ll see both.

 #### Misleading wording.